StrangeBeeCorp/docs/docs/thehive/administration/ttps/add-a-catalog.md

 3. Select **Import MITRE ATT&CK patterns**.

-4. Enter a unique name for the catalog.
+4. In the **Import MITRE ATT&CK patterns** drawer, enter a unique name for the catalog.
 You can’t use a name that’s already taken.

-5. Drop a JSON file from the available MITRE ATT&CK matrices.
+5. Drop a JSON file.

 6. Select **Import**.

+    !!! info "Hang tight"
+        It may take a few seconds to add a TTPs catalog.

 <h2>Next steps</h2>